Basic Binary IPC

 All functions outlined above work directly on the current state of the

-allows an application to block
+socket.
+The function POLL-SOCKET allows an application to block

 until an object changes state. e.g. data is now available or the